-A: Yes, the headphones also work with rechargeable batteries, such as NiMh or NiCd batteries.
-These batteries can be recharged with an external charger.
+A: Yes, four rechargeable batteries are supplied.
+These batteries can be recharged inside the transmitter charge bays.

 Q: How can I mute my television while the headphones are in use?

 A: Many TVs will mute their speakers if an audio cable is plugged into the headphone output.
 However, most TVs can also be muted by pushing the "Mute" button at the remote control.